Mum Tracy was left unhappy after being told by a care provider that they couldn't support her son Gary to develop new and essential life skills.

 “The reaction I received felt like I was asking for the earth, moon and stars,” says Tracy.

-Sam is now supported four days a week and is developing new skills, including personal care and meal preparation, while also participating in activities in the community that he’s chosen, like swimming.
+Gary is now supported four days a week and is developing new skills, including personal care and meal preparation, while also participating in activities in the community that he’s chosen, like swimming.

 “He’s a totally different person,” says Tracy.
 “He’s healthier because he’s more physically active and is mentally active, learning computer skills.
 He is so much more fulfilled and happy.
 My son is acquiring the skills he needs to enable him to one day move into supported living.”